 The COOL Family/Transitional Housing Program has been in operation since 1988.
 This program provides services and programs including life skills training along with rent and utilities paid homes for homeless families, many of whom are struggling single parents.
 COOL guest families benefit from the opportunity to complete educational training, secure better employment and save for first and last months’ rent or a down payment on a home.
 While living in COOL housing, families will work with a case manager who will help to ensure that each family is financially stable and equipped for a long lasting transition to self-sufficiency upon leaving COOL.

-Recently expanded due to the donation of a new duplex from a generous donor, the COOL Family/Transitional Housing currently provides eight housing units for struggling homeless families to begin life anew.
-The units are located in Waukegan and Zion, Illinois and include single family homes, duplex units and apartments for smaller families.
+Recently expanded due to the donation of a new duplex from a generous donor, the COOL Family/Transitional Housing currently provides 10 housing units for struggling homeless families to begin life anew.
+COOL Family Housing units are located in Waukegan and Zion, Illinois and include single family homes, duplex units and apartments for smaller families.
 Housing guests are selected from applications submitted to COOL on the basis of need, appropriateness for the program and availability of housing.

 Homeless families accepted in the program should be employed full time, have a successful history of sobriety, have a commitment to beginning a new life including establishing a savings account, and a willingness to comply with program rules and guidelines.